UMD-FSAE-Combustion/Instrument_Cluster_RPi/README.md

 ./app_Dash
 ```

+#### Building in Qt Creator
+If you would like to build from source, it is recommended to do so using [Qt Creator](https://doc.qt.io/qtcreator/).
+Please note that Qt 6.5 or later must be installed for the project to be configured properly in Qt Creator.<br>
+To open the project, run `git clone https://github.com/UMD-FSAE-Combustion/Instrument_Cluster_RPi.git`.
+From Qt Creator, navigate to "Open Existing Project," navigate to the directory where the project was cloned, and select the CMakeLists.txt file to open the project.

 To take full advantage of the system, a CAN device of some sort is required and socketCAN drivers must be loaded.
 CAN interface creation varies by hardware device, so refer to the device instructions to enable a socketCAN interface.
-If can messages need to be viewed for any reason, it's recommended to use `can-utils`:
+If can messages need to be viewed for any reason, use `can-utils`:
 ```
 sudo apt install can-utils
 candump -tz can0